-The car parks are a shared responsibility within the Recreation and Leisure Services team.
+The car parks in the Borough's recreational areas are a shared responsibility within the Recreation and Leisure Services team.
 The day to day cleanliness including litter picking, bin emptying and vegetation maintenance is undertaken by our Grounds Maintenance Contractor, Glendale, who also lock and unlock parks/car parks within the borough on a daily basis.
 The performance of this contract is managed by the Recreation and Leisure Service who will arrange to repair anything that is damaged and needs fixing, replace signs and make any emergency repairs, including potholes.
 These responsibilities form part of wider responsibilities within these teams.